Robert Rowling

-Robert B. Rowling (born 1953) is an American billionaire businessman, and the Founder of TRT Holdings, the holding company of Omni Hotels.
+Robert B. Rowling (born 1953) is an American billionaire businessman, and the founder of TRT Holdings, the holding company of Omni Hotels & Resorts.

 Early life

 A native of Corpus Christi, Texas, Rowling has an undergraduate degree from the University of Texas at Austin and a doctorate in jurisprudence from Southern Methodist University.

 Career

 In 1972, Rowling began working for Tana Oil and Gas, which was owned by his father, Reese Rowling, and William E Colson.
 In 1989 Texaco acquired Tana for $476 million, thereby providing money that was used to form TRT Holdings.
 Five years later, TRT Holdings sold Corpus Christi National Bank to NationsBank for $131 million.
-TRT Holdings would later purchase Omni Hotels for $500 million and Gold's Gym for $180 million.
+TRT Holdings would later purchase Omni Hotels & Resorts for $500 million and Gold's Gym for $180 million.
 In August 2010, Rowling made the winning bid to acquire the bankrupt Amelia Island Plantation Resort for $67.1 million.
 In July 2013, Rowling purchased six resorts from KSL Resorts including The Homestead 1766 in Hot Springs, Virginia.